What role does sugar play in the body?

 When do you get hungry?

 It’s different for every individual.
-While it’s good to know about balanced diets, it’s also important to listen to your stomach!
+While it’s good to know about balanced diets, it’s also important to listen to your body’s signals!